DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 If you trained to teach in Wales, your QTS will be automatically recognised in England and awarded by the [Education Workforce Council (EWC)](https://www.ewc.wales/site/index.php/en/).

-If you trained to teach in Scotland or Northern Ireland, you can [apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start) without any further fees or training.
+If you trained to teach in Scotland or Northern Ireland, you can [apply for QTS in England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start).
+If your QTS application is successful, you will gain QTS without any further fees or training.